grahamhealy20/grahamhealy20.github.io/_posts/2019-05-19-blogging-with-jekyll.markdown

 ## Adding blog posts
 Now that we've changed the title and added a little bit about ourselves I think it's time that we add some posts to our blog!
 Another big feature of Jekyll is that it is **blog aware**.
 This means we simply have to pop in a new file in the posts directory and boom, we're done!

 Let's go ahead and do that now.
-I'm going to add a new post talking about my favorite types of Pizza.
+I'm going to add a new post talking about my favourite types of Pizza.
 To do this, I'm going to create a new Markdown file called `2019-05-19-my-fave-pizza.md` and I'm going to save it inside the `_posts` directory.
 Our posts directory should now look like this:

 ```bash
 ls _posts